You publish that awesome piece of content. If you don’t promote it properly, no one reads it.

 8. Find influencers who will love your content

-You need to remember sharing your content with other niche influencers.
+You need to remember to share your content with other niche influencers.

 For this, you can make use of tools like NinjaOutreach or BuzzSumo.